jacobhrussell/aws-spring-boot-native-dsql/README.md

 ## Running Locally

 These instructions assume you are using IntelliJ as your IDE.

 Set your debug profile as `local` and start the local postgres container with `docker-compose up -d`.

 If you want to connect to the Aurora DSQL database you will need to make sure you have your `default` AWS credentials set via `aws configure`.
 You may also need to delete the `aws_session_token` still associated with your default profile if it exists.
+Once your credentials are set, make sure you change your profile from `local` to something else.
+It may also be helpful to create additional `application.properties` files, such as `application-dev.properties` with the `spring.datasource.cluster-endpoint` parameter set to the Aurora DSQL cluster endpoint you are wanting to connect to.
+Be careful, because `spring.jpa.hibernate.ddl-auto=update` will run migrations against your schema based on the JPA entities you have defined.

 You should now be able to run/debug as normal with your IDE.